This site contains affiliate links. Please see Policies for more information.

 - White vinegar: The vinegar is the ingredient that turns the cucumber slices into pickles.

-- Sugar: Although we typically steer clear using unrefined sugars in our recipes, this recipe just calls for the classic granulated sugar.
-The sugar dissolves nice and adds sweet to the pickles.
+- Sugar: Although we usually avoid using refined sugars in our recipes, this one uses granulated sugar.
+It dissolves easily and adds the perfect touch of sweetness to the pickles.

 How to make Sweet Refrigerator Pickles

-Step 2: Add sliced cucumbers and all the remaining ingredients to a large container that closes and stir it up a little.
+Step 2: Add sliced cucumbers and all the remaining ingredients to a large container with a lid and stir it up a little.

 Some cucumbers will stick out of the liquid that you added.
 The cucumbers will make a bit more liquid, and they’ll also get a bit softer, allowing them to all fit under the liquid in a day or two.